keejelo/EasyDialogBox/README.md

 Easy to use HTML-CSS-Javascript dialog box, messagebox, alert, confirm, prompt, with optional icons.

 Lightweight.
+Customizable.
 Responsive.
 Plain vanilla Javascript, no libraries.

 Using standard HTML, CSS and Javascript.
 Crossbrowser, legacy browser support as much as possible.